Matthew 2:19

 Matthew 2:19 is the nineteenth verse of the second chapter of the Gospel of Matthew in the New Testament.
-King Herod has launched the Massacre of the Innocents in an attempt to kill the infant Jesus, but the Holy family having been warned have left for Egypt.
-In this verse Joseph is again contacted by an angel and told that it is safe to return.
+King Herod launched the Massacre of the Innocents in an attempt to kill the infant Jesus, but Joseph and his family, having been warned, have left for Egypt.
+In this verse, Joseph is again contacted by an angel and told that it is safe to return.

 Content

-In the King James Version of the Bible the text reads:
+In the King James Version of the Bible, the text reads: